wolfalders/wolfalders.github.io/_pages/about.md

   - /about.html
 ---

-I am an archaeologist investigating the emergence, trajectories, and long-term impacts of urbanism in tropical environments.
+I am a geospatial archaeologist investigating urban settlement trajectories in tropical environments.
 I specifically focus on the interconnected societies of the Swahili Coast in eastern Africa and across the Indian Ocean, drawing on perspectives in historical ecology and landscape archaeology.
-I have extensive experience organizing and directing archaeological research projects and successfully integrating traditional survey and excavation techniques with advanced geospatial technologies, community-based research design, and training and mentoring for early career scholars from underrepresented and underserved backgrounds.
+I have extensive experience organizing and directing archaeological research projects.
+I integrate traditional survey and excavation techniques with computational and digital methods, advanced geospatial technologies, community-based research design, and training and mentoring for early career scholars from underrepresented and underserved backgrounds.

 I write about:
 * [social transformation](https://link.springer.com/article/10.1007/s10437-023-09523-y)